apache/horaedb-client-java/docs/limit_policy.md

 Note：default write limit policy is `AbortOnBlockingTimeoutPolicy(3s)`，query is `AbortOnBlockingTimeoutPolicy(10s)`

 ## Adaptive limiting
-CeresDBClient also provides an adaptive current limiter based on TCP `Vegas` and `Gradient` limit algorithms at the underlying communication layer.
+HoraeDBClient also provides an adaptive current limiter based on TCP `Vegas` and `Gradient` limit algorithms at the underlying communication layer.

 ### Vegas
 `Vegas` is a congestion control algorithm that actively adjusts cwnd.
 The main idea is to set two thresholds, alpha and beta, and then calculate the target rate (Expected) and the actual rate (Actual), then compare the relationship between diff and alpha and beta, and adjust cwnd.